ln-komandur/nextcloud-on-ubuntu/README.md

 1. Download [start-nextcloud.sh](start-nextcloud.sh) and [stop-nextcloud.sh](stop-nextcloud.sh) to super user's home directory
 2. Give execute permissions to both scrips with `chmod +x <script-name.sh>`
-3. Disable the 4 services `sudo systemctl disable phpsessionclean.timer php7.4-fpm.service mariadb.service apache2.service` so that they can be manually managed by these scripts
+3. Disable the 5 services `sudo systemctl disable phpsessionclean.timer php7.4-fpm.service mariadb.service apache2.service avahi-daemon.service` so that they can be manually stopped and started by these scripts
 4. In `/etc/fstab` make sure to have `noauto` in the line `UID=<UUID of the partition><tab>/media/all-users-nextcloud-data<tab>ext4<tab>noauto,nosuid,nodev,noexec,nouser,nofail<tab>0<tab>0`
 5. Execute [start-nextcloud.sh](start-nextcloud.sh) and [stop-nextcloud.sh](stop-nextcloud.sh) with `su` credentials as needed